i-y/netpbm/README.md

 the four Netpbm file formats.
 The actual Netpbm package has more than 300 tools for doing work with image data.
 This is outside the scope of this particular project.

+#### Arbitrary bit depth:
+The standard says that pgm files can specify any bit depth up to 65535 (the max size for a u16).
+This library is set to read any value less than 256 as 255 and any other value as 65535.
+This may mean that data saved under other bit depths will be scaled incorrectly.